 So the trick here is to focus on the long game.
-Instead of trying to rush, tell yourself "I will spend the next X amount of time learning React.js.
+Instead of trying to rush, tell yourself "I will dedicate some time to learning React.js.
 It'll take me as long as it takes, and there's no rush to learn it today".

 I see a lot of aspiring developers make this mistake.
 So remember, take your time and enjoy the journey.